 You Spend More on Repairs Every Year

-If you have a gas or propane heater and see yellow flames, that’s usually an indication of improper fuel burning.
+If you still use a gas or propane furnace and see yellow flames, that’s usually an indication of improper fuel burning.
 It may mean the fuel mixture isn’t correct, the burners need adjustment or there’s a carbon monoxide leak.
 Carbon monoxide (CO2) is an odorless, colorless and tasteless gas known as the silent killer.
 If there are leaks in the furnace and it’s not burning fuel properly, CO2 can enter your home.
-If you notice yellow flames, feel nauseous, dizzy, and short of breath, leave the house and call your utility company so they can turn off the gas.
+If you notice yellow flames, feel nauseous, dizzy and short of breath, leave the house and call your utility company so they can turn off the gas.
 Then make an appointment to have the heating system replaced.
+We recommend replacing your old furnace with a new heat pump.

 Give our friendly team at North County Cooling Inc. a call today to schedule your new heater installation.
-You can reach us at 561-288-2063.
+We carry and install an exclusive selection of Trane heat pumps that are more efficient at heating than furnaces and provide cooling capabilities.

 Image provided by Shutterstock